Mirwais Azizi

-Biography
+in Afghanistan, reported by Asia Sentinel.

 Early life and education

-He was born in a family of the Azizi Pashtuns of Laghman, Afghanistan, who are a sub-clan of the larger Kheshgi tribe.
-He graduated in law from the University of Kabul.
+Azizi was born in Laghman Province, Afghanistan.
+He graduated in Law from the University of Kabul.
 He left Afghanistan in 1988.

 Career

-In 2007, Mirwais Azizi established Azizi Developments.
-In 2006, he founded Azizi Bank, now the largest commercial financial institution in Afghanistan.
+In 2007, Azizi established Azizi Developments.
+A year prior, he founded Azizi Bank, which became one of the largest commercial financial institutions in Afghanistan.
 He also acquired Bakhtar Bank (now Islamic Bank of Afghanistan) which is one of the fastest growing banks in Afghanistan.

-Azizi Developments started selling off-plan properties in Dubai until the global financial crisis struck.
+Azizi Developments started selling off-plan properties in Dubai until the 2008 financial crisis.
 The majority of buyers could not continue payments and Azizi instructed that their deposits be handed back.

 In 2013, Azizi Developments resumed the construction of projects.
-Presently, the company has more than 200 projects under various stages of development with a current portfolio Dubai valued over AED 45 billion.
-His petroleum business Azizi Hotak Group, which was started with an initial investment of $80 million, operates in 10 countries.
+Presently, the company has more than 200 projects under various stages of development with a current portfolio in Dubai valued over AED 45 billion.
+The Azizi Hotak Group, which he started with an initial investment of $80 million, operates in 10 countries.

-He has served on the Board of Trustees for American University of Afghanistan, the first non-profit higher education institution in Afghanistan.
+He has served on the board of trustees for American University of Afghanistan, the first non-profit higher education institution in Afghanistan.

-Companies

-List of companies/organizations owned by Mirwais Azizi;